+September

+30, December

-March 31, 2007 December 31, 2006 Note payable to KeyBank, N.A. \$ \$ 3,060,000
+2007 31, 2006

+Note payable to KeyBank, N.A. \$ \$3,060,000

 On December 2, 2005, the Company entered into a non-revolving one-year loan agreement with KeyBank in the amount of \$3,060,000, for the purpose of completing the initial closing of the BioCheck acquisition.
 The Company granted a security interest in its \$3,060,000 certificate of deposit at KeyBank under the loan agreement.
 The loan bore interest at an annual rate that was 2.0% greater than the interest rate on the certificate of deposit.
 The Company's \$3,060,000 loan with KeyBank was repaid during February 2006 and a new one-year loan agreement was entered into with Bridge Bank.
 The Company granted a security interest in its \$3,060,000 certificate of deposit transferred from KeyBank to Bridge Bank.
 The loan bore interest at 3.0% and the certificate of deposit bore interest at 1.0%.
-This loan was repaid in full in February 2007.
+This loan was repaid in full in February 2007 primarily from the proceeds of cashing in the certificate of deposit.